“A private-island resort ringed by 8 white-sand beaches and unspoilt coral; ideal for relaxed romance, diving and family stays”

 Note that no meals are included in the rates, so you'll need to purchase a meal plan which covers breakfast, lunch and dinner.
 Drinks and side dishes are charged as extra, as are cocktails from the sea-facing bar and laid-back beach bar.

 This is a paradise for outdoorsy kids, and families are welcomed with open arms.
 As well as the beaches and watersports, there's an unstaffed playhouse and the chance to release turtle hatchlings.

 Babies (0-1 years), Children (4-12 years), Teens (over 12)

 Many of the Ocean, Jungle and Beach Villas have annexes attached to the main bedroom, with 2 bunk beds for children; the most popular are the Beach Villas, as they're located near the pool and restaurant.
 There are also 2 Poolside Villas with 2 bedrooms (a double and a twin) and a covered veranda with a living area.
 All villas can accommodate baby cots, and all except the Poolside Villas have daybeds which can be made up for additional guests, meaning they can sleep 3-5 people in total.

 Remember baby and child equipment may be limited or need pre-booking

 The restaurant has a kids' menu (2 courses), and children can order smaller portions of adult dishes if they wish.
 Baby purees are available on request.

 Some of the Ocean and Jungle Villas are accessed via lots of steps, which may not be suitable for little ones.
-There are also a few creepy-crawlies and mosquitoes (coils and nets are provided in the villas), plus occasional jellyfish in the sea about 2-3 times a year (you can purchase jellyfish sunscreen if you are very concerned about this)
+There are also a few creepy-crawlies and mosquitoes (coils and nets are provided in the villas), plus very occasionally jellyfish in the sea about 2-3 times a year (you can purchase jellyfish sunscreen if you are very concerned about this)